ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 ![Chips from the Unicorn Electronics order](/assets/posts/apple1/2x/IMG_1088.jpg){:standalone}

-I found out that locally for me, Anchor Electronics in Santa Clara still has some of those chips as well.
+I found out that locally for me, Anchor Electronics in Santa Clara still has some of those chips as well.[^74series]

 ### Transformers and Sprague capacitors

 The transformers are also iconic parts of the Apple 1.
-The original ones were of the Stancor brand and harder to find, but the Triad brand is still available.
+The original ones were of the Triad or Stancor brand as recommended by Apple.
+The Stancor ones are harder to find, but the Triad ones are still available.
 I bought them on Mouser, alongside the Sprague capacitors, extension connector, power transistor radiator, and other smaller items.
 All in all, each of the large parts cost about $20 a piece, for a total of about $100 just there.

 ![Transformers, capacitors, and more](/assets/posts/apple1/2x/IMG_1230.jpg){:standalone}